 You can let us know about the noise issue you are having at any time.
-If the noise is ongoing, your details will be sent through to an officer who will aim to visit you within two hours to assess the nuisance.
+If the noise is ongoing, your details will be sent through to an officer.
 If you report it outside our working hours, we will respond as soon as we can.

-You can use your My Southampton account to cancel the visit if the noise stops or to update us with significant developments.
+You can contact us to cancel a visit if the noise stops or to update us with significant developments.
 These include: